Infrastructure 2023-06-03

 Overview

-This post summarizes the differences between proxy servers (forward proxy servers), reverse proxy servers, and gateway servers.
+This post summarizes the differences between Forward Proxy, Reverse Proxy, and Gateway servers.

-A server placed between a client and a server that acts as an intermediary for their communication.
-It handles requests on behalf of the client.
+A server that is placed between the client and server, acting as an intermediary for their communication (relay).
+It proxies requests from the client.

 Client → Proxy Server → Internet → Server